 Since the modem strictly relies on your ISP’s network to connect to the internet, you must purchase only the model that’s recommended by the ISP.

-Difference Between Cable Modem and Router-Wrapping It Up
+Difference Between Router vs Modem -Wrapping It Up

 While a router and modem are two separate devices, it has been a common norm for them to be combined and used to provide you with a fast, reliable, and seamless internet connection.